Pictures To DVD Service

 When you send us your photographs, you can be assured that they will be scanned as we received them.
 So, if you send two shoeboxes, seven albums, and a couple thousand in rubber banded groups, your folders you receive back on DVD/flash drives will be organized in that fashion.
 And you will get your originals back in the same manner you sent them.

 So how do we improve things?
 Our photo to DVD transfer service staff gets lots of pictures that are oriented sideways, or bent, or otherwise not well organized.
 We rotate every image so each has the correct orientation.
 We get lots of special orders, too.
 For example, often we will get thousands of photographs in many groups (say eleven), and certain family members are supposed to get certain groups.

 While Mrs. Smith (the primary customer) may get a USB flash drive with all eleven groups 1 through 11, she may want her cousin Ed to receive the DVD with groups 1, 3,4, and 8 only.
 The grandchildren might get USB flash drives with 3, 7, and 11 groups.
 So the better your instructions are, the better we are able to highly customize orders for individual members of a family.

 Jobie T. – “Simply put – the best.
-Very affordable and saved me 100s of hours scanning and cataloging old photos.
+It was very affordable and saved me 100s of hours scanning and cataloging old photos.
 As I was driving through Atlanta – Memory Fortress allowed me to drop my stuff on a Saturday when they were closed.
-Outstanding customer service and when you compare prices, they beat 90 percent of the quotes out there.
+Outstanding customer service, and when you compare prices, they beat 90 percent of the quotes.
 Use this service!”